Azure/azure-docs-sdk-java/docs-ref-services/preview/mixedreality-remoterendering-readme.md

 ---
 title: Azure Remote Rendering client library for Java
-keywords: Azure, java, SDK, API, azure-mixedreality-remoterendering,
+keywords: Azure, java, SDK, API, azure-mixedreality-remoterendering.
+description: Azure Remote Rendering is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.
-author: ramya-rao-a
+author: sima-zhu
-ms.author: ramyar
+ms.author: sizhu
 ms.date: 02/23/2021
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: java
-ms.service:
+ms.service: azure-remote-rendering
 ---

 # Azure Remote Rendering client library for Java - Version 1.0.0-beta.1